Special LAST-MINUTE deals with up to 40% OFF! Browse through the charter selection

 Don’t think this is it, many more shipwrecks await curious divers in the Adriatic Sea!
 To find them the best is to contact the local diving club.

 In the end, we must also mention aeroplane wrecks!
 Yes, the Adriatic is full of those also.
 For example, so far, more than 30 sunken aircraft have been found in the waters of Vis!
-Three of them are the most “popular”: B-24 Liberator "Tulsamerican" which lies on the depth of 40 – 55m (1944), Boeing B-17 Flying Fortress on the depth of 65m- 72m (1944) and B-24H Liberator "Lady Luck" also crashed in 1944, which lies on 86 – 92 m of depth.
+Three of them are the most “popular”: B-24 Liberator "Tulsamerican" which lies at a depth of 40 – 55m (1944), Boeing B-17 Flying Fortress at a depth of 65m- 72m (1944) and B-24H Liberator "Lady Luck" also crashed in 1944, which lies on 86 – 92 m of depth.

 Get Quote